Six steps to install an EV charger at home.

 Ideally, it is best to install the 240V outlet as close to the electrical panel as possible to reduce electric car installation costs.
 However, given the EV’s port location, you may need to install the outlet in a different location so that the charger plug can reach the port.
 For reference, most home EV charger cords are around 15 feet.

 Your local electrician can be of assistance with this step if you need further support.
-Feel free to visit Qmerit to find the best-priced electrician for you.
+Visit Qmerit to find the best-priced electrician for you.

 There are several different electric car chargers out there.
 Each containing a number of different features such as smart/Wi-Fi capability, charging scheduling, cord length, and power output.